TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * Added the following new maps, which work with all three versions of the game:
     * "Amazonia v2", an improved version of "Amazonia":
         * Implements script improvements made in _The WarChiefs_ and _The Asian Dynasties_.
-        * All tribes are now Tupinambá (the only people in the game that were historically native to the region), or Tupinambá or Societas Iesus in _The Asian Dynasties_.
+        * All natives are now Tupinambá (the only people in the game that were historically native to the region), or Tupinambá or Societas Iesus in _The Asian Dynasties_.
         * In _The Asian Dynasties_, the bass are now catfish (although bass live there, 60% of Amazon fish are catfish).
     * "Florida v2", an improved version of "Bayou":
-        *  All tribes are now yat'Siminoli (which entered the region circa 1700), or yat'Siminoli or Societas Iesus in _The Asian Dynasties_.
+        *  All natives are now yat'Siminoli (which entered the region circa 1700), or yat'Siminoli or Societas Iesus in _The Asian Dynasties_.

-* Added "Florida v2".
-This map script works with all three games.
-All tribes ar

 ### 1.3 Single Player Campaign